amangup/coding-bootcamp/lecture10/webapp.md

 2. The form data is sent as part of the request when we submit the form.
 It can be seen in the Request Params section of the network inspector in your browser.

 3. When you submit the form and see the `/fortune` page, try refreshing it.
-The browser will ask you if you want to repeat the data you sent earlier.
+The browser will ask you if you want to resend the data you sent earlier.
 This is because of what we saw in point 1 above - the request which is used to render this page (`POST` request, form data is included) is different from the request that is created when you simply enter `http://localhost:8080/fortune` in your browser (`GET` request, no form data).

 ### Displaying a random fortune on the fortune page